diogopribeiro/Limn/README.md

 ## Installation

-You can checkout and import Limn directly into your project or use a dependency manager (Swift Package Manager or Cocoapods).

 To import Limn with [Swift Package Manager](https://www.swift.org/package-manager/), simply add the folowing dependency on your `Package.swift`:
 ```swift
 dependencies: [